Glifery/maxplayer-v4/README.md

 ##### either 2.
 Develop

-- `docker exec -it maxplayer_node sh` for enter docker terminal
+- `make bash` for enter docker terminal
 - `bin/sls_offline` for start DynamoDb/SLS Offline in terminal

 ##### or 2.
 Run